Hair loss types: Alopecia areata diagnosis and treatment

-If you have alopecia areata, your dermatologist will talk with you about how the disease is affecting your life and whether treatment is recommended.
+Once your dermatologist has all the necessary information, you’ll find out if you have alopecia areata.
+If you do, your dermatologist will talk with you about how the disease is affecting your life and whether treatment is recommended.

 How do dermatologists treat alopecia areata?

 Corticosteroid you apply to the bald spots: Prescription-strength corticosteroids can help regrow hair.
-You apply this medication once or twice a day.
+This medication is applied once or twice a day.
 For children, this alone can be an effective treatment.

-Minoxidil: Also known by the brand name Rogaine®, minoxidil can help maintain the regrowth after you stop applying the corticosteroid.
-It has few side effects, so it’s considered a good option for children.
+Minoxidil: This medication can help patients keep the hair that regrows.
+Most patients start applying minoxidil after they stop the corticosteroid.
+Minoxidil has few side effects, so it’s considered a good option for children.

-For children older than 10 years of age, treatment options are based on the amount of hair loss.
+For children older than 10 years of age, treatment options are often based on the amount of hair they’ve lost.

-If you are older than 10 years of age and have a few patches of alopecia areata, your dermatologist may recommend one or more of the following treatments:
+Patchy hair loss: For adults and children older than 10 years of age, dermatologists may recommend one or more of the following treatments:

 This is considered the most effective treatment for people who have a few patches of hair loss.
 In one study of 127 patients with patchy hair loss, more than 80% who were treated with these injections had at least half of their hair regrow within 12 weeks.